wdelfuego/nova-calendar/README.md

 ## What can you do?
 Developers who are interested in working together on this tool are highly welcomed.
 Take a look at the [open issues](https://github.com/wdelfuego/nova-calendar/issues) (those labelled 'good first issue' are great for new contributors) or at the [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) and we'll get you going quickly.

+## What can we do?

+For any problems you might run into, please [open an issue](https://github.com/wdelfuego/nova-calendar/issues) on GitHub.

+For feature requests, please upvote or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) on GitHub.

 # Usage